Buoy-Project-Team-10/map_project/README.md

-# map_project
+# Mapping Project
-This is for the mapping assignment for MA615 at Boston University.
+This is for the mapping assignment on MA615 at Boston University.